Geodan/pg2b3dm/dataprocessing_citygml.md

 1. *Import CityGML* open the file using the CityGML reader and select the parts from the CityGML you want to use.
 2.  *Select the Solids* using the GeometryFilter.
 3.  *Triangulate* the solids using the Triangulator, pg2b3dm needs PolyhedralSurfaceZ with 4 coordinates.
-4.  *Export as SHP* using the ESRI shapefile writer.
+4.  *Export as SHP* using the Esri shapefile writer.

 ### GDAL
-5. Import SHP as Polyhedralsurface using ogr2ogr.
+5. Import SHP as PolyhedralSurface using ogr2ogr.
 	`-dim 3` makes sure to use the x, y and z information `-nlt POLYHEDRALSURFACEZ` sets the correct geometry
 ```
 $ ogr2ogr -f "PostgreSQL" "PG:host=server user=username dbname=database" $f -nln schema.tablename -dim 3 -nlt POLYHEDRALSURFACEZ
 ```

-### Postgis
+### PostGIS
 6. Delete geometry collections containing geometries with more or less than 4 vertices (triangles).
 ```
 psql> DELETE FROM schema.tablename WHERE (ST_Npoints(geom)::float/ST_NumGeometries(geom)::float) != 4;